-DB Credit Facility-The Loan Financing and Servicing Agreement (the "DB Credit Facility") dated December 14, 2018 and as amended from time to time, among NMFDB as the borrower, Deutsche Bank AG, New York Branch ("Deutsche Bank") as the facility agent, Lender and other agent from time to time party thereto and U.S. Bank National Association, as collateral agent and collateral custodian, is structured as a secured revolving credit facility and matures on December 14, 2023.
+DB Credit Facility-The Loan Financing and Servicing Agreement (the "LFSA") dated December 14, 2018 and as amended from time to time, among NMFDB as the borrower, Deutsche Bank AG, New York Branch ("Deutsche Bank") as the facility agent, Lender and other agent from time to time party thereto and U.S. Bank National Association, as collateral agent and collateral custodian (the "DB Credit Facility"), is structured as a secured revolving credit facility and matures on March 25, 2026.

-As of December 31, 2020, the maximum amount of revolving borrowings available under the DB Credit Facility was \$280.0 million.
-We are permitted to borrow at various advance rates depending on the type of portfolio investment, as outlined in the Loan Financing and Servicing Agreement.
+As of December 31, 2021, the maximum amount of revolving borrowings available under the DB Credit Facility was \$280.0 million.
+We are permitted to borrow at various advance rates depending on the type of portfolio investment, as outlined in the LFSA.
 The DB Credit Facility is non-recourse to us and is collateralized by all of the investments of NMFDB on an investment by investment basis.
-All fees associated with the origination of the DB Credit Facility are capitalized on our Consolidated Statement of Assets and Liabilities and charged against income as other financing expenses over the life of the DB Credit Facility.
+All fees associated with the origination and amending of the DB Credit Facility are capitalized on our Consolidated Statement of Assets and Liabilities and charged against income as other financing expenses over the life of the DB Credit Facility.
 The DB Credit Facility contains certain customary affirmative and negative covenants and events of default.
 The covenants are generally not tied to mark to market fluctuations in the prices of NMFDB investments, but rather to the performance of the underlying portfolio companies.

 The advances under the DB Credit Facility accrue interest at a per annum rate equal to the Applicable Margin plus the lender's Cost of Funds Rate.
-Prior to June 28, 2019, the "Applicable Margin" is equal to 2.85% during the Revolving Period and then increases by 0.20% during an Event of Default.
-Effective June 28, 2019, the Applicable Margin is equal to 2.60% during the Revolving Period and then increases by 0.02% during an Event of Default.
-The "Cost of Funds Rate" for a conduit lender is the lower of its commercial paper rate and the Base Rate plus 0.50%, and for any other lender is the Base Rate.
-The "Base Rate" is the three-months LIBOR Rate but may become an alternative base rate based on Deutsche Bank's base lending rate if certain LIBOR disruption events occur.
-We are also charged a non-usage fee, based on the unused facility amount multiplied by the Undrawn Fee Rate (as defined in the Loan Financing and Servicing Agreement) and a facility agent fee of 0.25% per annum on the total facility amount.
+Prior to March 25, 2021, the Applicable Margin was equal to 2.60% during the Revolving Period and then increases by 0.20% during an Event of Default.
+Effective March 25, 2021, the Applicable Margin is equal to 2.35% during the Revolving Period and then increases by 0.20% during an Event of Default.
+The "Cost of Funds Rate" for a conduit lender is the lower of its commercial paper rate and the Base Rate to Bus 0.50%, and for any other lender is the Base Rate.
+The Base Rate.
+The Base Rate" is the three-months.
+LIBOR Rate but may become an alternative base rate based on Deutsche Bank's base lending rate if certain LIBOR disruption events occur.
+We are also charged a non-usage fee, based on the unused facility amount multiplied by the Undrawn Fee Rate (as defined in the LFSA) and a facility agent fee of 0.25% per annum on the total facility amount.